 First of all, know that you’ll most likely be momentarily stunned.
 It’s easy to get caught off guard when a coworker experiences an outburst.
 Try your best, however, to maintain your composure.
-It may be tempting to come back with something equally snarky, but that just escalates things and doesn’t really solve anything*.
+It may be tempting to come back with something equally snarky, but that just escalates things and doesn’t really solve anything.
+A note about verbal jesting among friends: I’m aware that for co-workers who are close friends, this sort of banter is par for the course.
+If you know the person well and have a track record of trading clever ripostes, then these suggestions aren’t for you.
+Keep in mind though that even the “best” of friends can go too far.
+So, if you’ve pushed a boundary with someone who you believe should “lighten up”, consider if your words wounded rather than lightened the mood.

-In the end, effective workplace communications comes down to putting on your big girl pants (or, if you prefer, manning up) and taking on this kind of comment in a non-confrontational way.
-There are two points to consider:
+In the end, effective workplace communication comes down to putting on your Big Kid Pants and taking on this kind of comment in a non-confrontational way.
+There are two points to consider: Is it possible you truly came across as whining?
+Is the Snarky Comment Slinger a habitual offender?

-In either case, I’ve found the best way deal with this type of verbal wordplay is to remain neutral—“Oh, geez, did I come across as whiny?
+In either case, I’ve found the best way to deal with this type of verbal wordplay is to remain neutral—“Oh, geez, did I come across as whiny?
 I didn’t mean to.
 I guess I’m just really frustrated by this project.
 I’m at a roadblock; would you be willing to offer a few suggestions?”
+By doing this, you’ve addressed both issues without becoming confrontational.
+If you did, in fact, come across as whiny (hey, it happens), then you’ve acknowledged it.

-By doing this you’ve addressed both issues without becoming confrontational.
-If you did in fact come across as whiny (hey, it happens), then you’ve acknowledged it.
-Now, on the the second issue: the Snark Factor.
+Now, onto the second issue: the Snark Factor.
 It takes the wind out of a nasty person’s sails if you are direct, yet non-threatening.
 If the person is a habitual offender, then you’ve signaled to him or her that you won’t allow yourself to be bullied.
 If, on the other hand, the person’s just having a bad day, then you’ve kept the door open for them to offer an apology.
 Just be sure that if an apology is forthcoming, you accept it graciously.

 Great advice Jennifer.
 Small comments can turn into big problems so quickly as we all know.
 Using these strategies will save everyone a lot of trouble!
 Great message.